 4636 - is humidity;

 01CA - is CO2 parameter (not null if this microclimate sensor soldered together with ventilation fan's controller).

 This data will change from time to time.

 In order to convert RAW-data of sensors broadcasts by Bluetooth Nordic nRF52832 in MQTT standard messages, thats can be used for all computers and camper's crew gadgets within the camper's network, the set of MQTT scripts was used.

 In this case, all together this set of MQTT scripts, the MQTT broker and the 4.0 Bluetooth USB dongle was deployed on Cubietruck clone with Armbian OS (Ubuntu version) installed and had static IP 192.168.1.71 in the camper's network.
 This computer was tuned for not sleep, not hibernate.
-The Node.js with packages was installed on this computer as described in same topic about MQTT broker.
+The Node.js with packages were installed on this computer as described in same topic about MQTT broker.